fredrikdrakelid/CryptoPredict/README.md

       npm start
       ```

-### Contributing
-We welcome contributions from the community!
-Please fork the repository and submit pull requests to contribute.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.